 It also masks body diversity within and across genders.
 Gender categories are not biologically homogenous.
-17.5 cm may be a fine approximation for the vocal tract length of some men, as well as some women, but not all men, let alone all humans.
+17.5 cm may be a fine approximation for the vocal tract length of some men (thought it's a bit higher than the real average of 16-17 cm; Fitch and Giedd 1999, Groll et al. 2020), as well as some women, but not all men, let alone all humans.